Welcome!

 Chen et al. 2021, MNRAS: In this paper we presented a detailed analysis of two giant Lyman-alpha arcs at z > 3 strongly lensed by a massive cluster.
 Using spatially-resolved line profiles revealed in deep MUSE observations, we identified these arcs as supergalactic winds driven by nearby star-forming galaxies.

-You can also watch me giving a summary about the key results from this paper in this short video, posted as part of the KITP workshop "Fundamentals of Gaseous Halos".
+You can also watch me giving a 4-min video summary, posted as part of the KITP workshop "Fundamentals of Gaseous Halos".

 Geometric Support for Dark Matter by an Unaligned Einstein Ring in A3827